Marius-B-S/TDT4145/README.md

 Part one focused on designing the database and drawing up ER diagram for it, as well as initializing the database structure in SQL.

-In part 2 one had to input all information needed for the database and using python and MySQL asking queries to access different data and information in the database.
+In part 2 one had to input all information needed for the database and using Python and SQLite for asking queries to access different data and information in the database.